 Being part of different organizations allowed me to meet and connect with a lot of people, much more than what I was able to get from basketball.
 Doing so has given me a lot of new insights, and shaped me into a more open-minded person.
 Furthermore, it allowed me to build a positive network of friends.

-In the future, I aspire to study abroad at a well known school so that I can meet and connect with diverse people from around the world, learning new things from each and every one of them while developing myself as an individual.
+I aspire to study abroad at a well known school so that I can meet and connect with diverse people from around the world, learning new things from each and every one of them while developing myself as an individual.

+Dear Samuel:

+What a wonderful story!
+I think this is a nearly polished essay.

+I would suggest structuring the paragraphs more concisely to help the reader follow your story better (e.g. you have many short paragraphs that can be merged together as you see fit).
+Also going back to the initial basketball story in your conclusion would give an emotional connection to your plans for the future.

+All in all, great work!
+All the best.

+Thalia